 - Review the scopes your app uses or you want to use.
 To find your existing scope usage, examine your app's source code for any scopes sent with authorization requests.

 - Determine that each requested scope is necessary for your app feature's intended actions and uses the least privilege necessary to provide the feature.
-A Google API typically has reference documentation for its endpoints that includes the scope required to call the endpoint or specific properties within.
+A Google API typically has reference documentation on the product's Google Developer page for its endpoints that includes the scope required to call the endpoint or specific properties within.
 For more information about the necessary scopes of access for the API endpoints that your app calls, read the reference documentation of those endpoints.

-- Reference the API documentation to learn more about each scope, including its potential sensitive or restricted status.
+- Reference the API documentation to learn more about each scope, including its potential sensitive or restricted or restricted status.

 - Declare all scopes used by your app in the API Console's OAuth consent screen configuration scopes page.
 Scopes you specify are grouped into sensitive or restricted categories to highlight any additional verification that's required.

 - Find the best scope that matches the data used by your integration, understand its use, reconfirm that everything still works in a testing environment, and then prepare to submit for verification.